ietf-wg-acme/acme/draft-ietf-acme-acme.md

 This "inner" JWS becomes the payload for the "outer" JWS that is the body of the ACME request.

-The outer JWS MUST meet the normal requirements for an ACME JWS (see
+The outer JWS MUST meet the normal requirements for an ACME JWS request body (see
 {{request-authentication}}).
 The inner JWS MUST meet the normal requirements, with the following differences: